 A rich, fun and inspiring conversation with Ed where we discuss hyper-learning and how humans can stay relevant in today’s interconnected workplaces.

 The digital age will not tolerate a lack of emotion, and as technology and AI will be ubiquitous, so the performance of humans (and their emotions) will be the differentiator.
 We must develop skills to add this value that technology cannot: thinking differently, creatively, imaginatively and critically, exploring, discovering and making moral judgements.
 Ed and I explore the need to replace the existing compare and compete with one of care & collaboration.
 All leaders need to have self-mastery of their inner peace to enable meaningful conversations and allow collective intelligence & flow to impact both the business and the people results.

-Ed shares his wealth of knowledge, experience research and insights with us, particularly on hyper learning and how leaders all over the global can master inner peace Ane collectively humanise the workplace;
+Ed shares his wealth of knowledge, experience, research and insights with us, particularly on hyper learning and how leaders all over the globe can master inner peace and collectively humanise the workplace.

-The main insights you will get from this episode :
+The main insights you’ll get from this episode are:

 - Hyper learning is about adapting to the speed of change with high-quality and consistent learning, unlearning and relearning.
 Technology is creating new knowledge increasingly quickly and humans must (try to!) keep up.
 It will change how we live and work and will require us to constantly update, presenting a major learning challenge.